mathworks/Open-Microscopy-Data-MATLAB/README.md

 # Analyse Open Microscopy Data in MATLAB

+A MATLAB Live Script with accompanying
+- Jupyter Notebook,
+- m file and
+- reproducible code capsule on Code Ocean

-A MATLAB Live Script with accompanying Jupyter Notebook to access and analyze Microscopy image data sets from the Open Microscopy database
+to access and analyze Microscopy image data sets from the Open Microscopy database

 ## Get started

 Use this tutorial to get started with freely available microscopy data at [Image Data Resource](https://idr.openmicroscopy.org/) directly from MATLAB.
-- No downloads
+- No downloads, no installations
 - **Open directly in MATLAB Online** by clicking this ![badge](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)
 - Step-by-step tutorial shows how to
     - Re-use available data. **Access a list of openly available projects** on Open Microscopy